Constitutional amendment empowering the state legislature to authorize a recall election.

 Establishes a committee to study information technology in the legislative process.

 Prohibits legislators from introducing legislation, testifying, voting, participating in, or influencing any legislative matter directly related to the legislator's employment.
+The Senate amended the bill to instead establish a committee to study the laws and ethics guidelines governing conflicts of interest by members of the legislature.

 Requires that any bills proposing a study committee include a cost estimate of mileage reimbursement for legislators on the committee.
 This bill also requires that any bills proposing a study including other officials have a fiscal note prepared by the legislative budget assistant.